Standing on Your Lawn Shouting His Own Name

 Robert Christgau, in his review of The College Dropout for the Village Voice, responded to Kanye’s critics with this: “They’d buy the Benz—so would I, Volvos don’t last as long—and probably the gold too.
 They’d say anything to get laid.”

-Of course, you get the sense Kanye West wants it very clear than you can admire him, but you cannot be him.
+Of course, you get the sense Kanye West wants it very clear that you can admire him, but you cannot be him.
 You cannot get laid like him.
 No one can.

 There is a picture of Kanye West, from middle school or early high school, wearing a forest green gown and a white corsage, holding a cap and half smiling toward the camera, right there for everyone to see.
 It is peculiar and hard to believe: he looks just like everyone else.